js1972/pi-channel-edit/README.md

 ###Build and Execute
 1. Clone the repo and cd into the top-level directory
 2. Add the application.conf file to src/main/resources
-3. Run sbt (all dependancie will download) and then enter container:start at the sbt command prompt
+3. Run sbt (all dependencies will download) and then enter container:start at the sbt command prompt
 4. Access the api via your browser or favourite rest client or soapUI for testing a PI interface.
+5. If you wish to run in a standalone Tomcat container then you need to rename the war file to zpi-channel-edit.war as Tomcat doesn't like us specifying a context-root when run with auto-deployment.

 ### Execute in standalone container (ie Tomcat)
 1. Download zpi-channel-edit.war from blah